sdouglas/biomod/jamboree/index.md

 ## What is it?

 The BIOMOD Jamboree is an annual conference at which all BIOMOD teams will convene to present their team projects.
-The 2023 Jamboree is scheduled to take place in West Bldg.
-9 Hall at Tokyo Tech, Japan in {{ site.jamboree_start_time | date: '%B %-d, %Y' }}.
+The 2023 Jamboree is scheduled to take place at Kyushu Institute of Technology (Tobata Campus) in {{ site.jamboree_start_time | date: '%B %-d, %Y' }}.

+## Abstracts

+Project abstracts from the participating teams are listed [here](http://biomod.net/abstracts/).

 ## Judging and Awards